Course code: PSP40818 Certificate IV in Auslan

 DURATION AND DELIVERY

 The 20 week course will total 5 hrs face to face per week.
 Delivery is blended and consists of face to face classes and self-paced online learning through a student portal.
+Please be advised that access to a laptop/computer is required for accessing the Student Portal.
 Minimum Course numbers are required for courses to go ahead.

 VENUE FOR DELIVERY

-- Brisbane South Day Course: Deaf Service, 915 Ipswich Rd, Moorooka
+- Brisbane South Day Course: To be advised

 - Brisbane South Night Course: Our Lady’s College, 15 Chester Street, Annerley

-- Brisbane North Day Course: Deaf Lottery, 467 Enoggera Rd, Alderley
+- Brisbane North Day Course: Deaf Lottery, 467 Enoggera Road, Alderley

-- Bundaberg: Bundaberg Neighbourhood Centre, 111 Targo St, Bundaberg
+- Bundaberg: Bundaberg Neighbourhood Centre, 111 Targo Street, Bundaberg

 For full paying students, a deposit of 20% of full fee is due upon acceptance into the course with the balance as per individual payment plans.